zenialexandre/lotus/tutorial/README.md

         Box::new(Collision::new(Collider::new_simple(GeometryType::Square))),
         Box::new(Velocity::new(Vector2::new(0.2, 0.2))),
         // The first parameter is the type of the body, in this case: Dynamic.
-        // The next parameter is the mass of the body (it will affect gravity).
+        // The next parameter is the mass of the body (it will affect the restitution factor).
         // The third parameter is the restitution factor (it can affect movement after collisions).
         // The last parameter is the friction factor (it will affect gravity).
         Box::new(RigidBody::new(BodyType::Dynamic, 0.1, 0.9, 1.0))